Pali Proper Names - D -

 - Dāna Vagga/Sutta

-- Dānakkhanda.-A section of the Vessantara Jātaka dealing with the gifts made
+- Dānakkhanda.-A section of the Vessantara Jātaka dealing mit the gifts made

 by Vessantara on his way to Vankagiri, including the chariot in which he rode.